PennLINC/aslprep/README.rst

 *ASLPrep* adapts the preprocessing steps depending on the input dataset and provide results as good as possible independently of scanner make and scanning parameters With the BIDS input, little or no parameter are required allowing ease of operation.
-*ASLPrep*  also provides visual reports for each subject, detailing the the most important processing steps.
+*ASLPrep* also provides visual reports for each subject, detailing the most important processing steps.

 Acknowledgements
 ----------------

-Please acknowledge this work using the citation boilerplate that *ASLPrep* includes in the visual report generated for every subject processed. `(link) <https://aslprep.readthedocs.io/en/latest/citing.html>`_
+Please acknowledge this work using the citation boilerplate that *ASLPrep* includes in the visual report generated for every subject processed.